-- 19. Revised CLG Regulations have been issued which require the Corporate Governance Group to consider a Minimum Revenue Provision (MRP) Statement in advance of each year.
-Further commentary regarding financing of the debt is provided within the Treasury Management Strategy Statement (paragraphs 29-35).
+- 17. Revised CLG Regulations have been issued which require the Governance Scrutiny Group to consider a Minimum Revenue Provision (MRP) Statement in advance of each year.
+Further commentary regarding financing of the debt is provided in paragraphs 30-35.
 A variety of options are provided to Councils, so long as there is prudent provision.
 The Council has chosen the Asset Life Method (Option 3 within the Guidance) with the following recommended MRP Statement: - MRP will be based on the estimated life of the assets, in accordance with Option 3 of the regulations.
 Estimated life periods within this limit will be determined under delegated powers, subject to any statutory override.
 (DCLG revised guidance states maximum asset lives of 40 and 50 years for property and land respectively)